Category: Ecommerce Growth & Strategy

 • ₹50K on logo and brand identity before validating the product.
 A ₹5,000 freelancer logo is fine for launch.

-• ₹1L on a custom website when a ₹2,500/month Shopify plan with a free theme does the job.
+• ₹1L on a custom website when a ₹2,500/month Shopify plan with the Growww Tech custom theme does the job.

 • ₹30K on fancy packaging for the first 100 orders.
 Use branded tape and stickers instead.